chalswater/MoMPy/README.md

 This package is in constant development.

-## Basiscs and applicable senarios for SDP relaxations
+## Basics and applicable senarios for SDP relaxations

 Consider a scenario of two parties.
 One party (Alice) encodes classical messages x={0,1,...,nX-1} in quantum states {R[x]}.
 These states are sent to a second party (Bob) who based on the value of a classical input y={0,1,...,nY-1} performs a measurement {M[y][b]} with outcome b={0,1,...,nB}.
 Alice and Bob can extract the observable correlations through the Born rule: p(b|x,y) = Tr( R[x] @ M[b][y] ).
 Now, Alice and Bob are given the task of obtaining the maximum of a linear function on the probabilities W = sum(c[b][x][y] * p(b|x,y) ) over all possible state preparations and measurements.
 To render this optimisation as a semidefinite program (SDP), a relaxation is required.
 That is, from the list of relevant operators O = {id, R[x], M[y][b]} sample monomials L = {id, R[x], M[y][b], R[x] @ R[xx], R[x] @ M[y][b], M[y][b] @ M[yy][bb], ... } up to a certain order.
 With those monomials, one then builds a matrix G = Tr(u @ v), for u and v being all monomials in L. Then, since by construction G is positive-semidefinite, and W will appear in the elements of G, one can optimise W given that G is positive semidefinite and get a good approximate solution to the problem.